gioniemeyer/gioniemeyer/README.md

  ### I'm ENFP, like Ninfadora, ops, Tonks

 - 😄 Pronouns: She / Her
-- 🔭 I’m currently working on my graduation thesis
+- 🐇 I’m currently working as FullStack Developer
-- 🌱 I’m currently learning Django and Docker
+- 👩🏻‍💻 I’m currently learning Django and Docker
-- 👯 I’m looking to collaborate, online and offline, so that the world is a better place for everyone to live
+- 👯 I’m looking to collaborate, online and offline, so that the world is a better place for everyone to live (and not only survive)
 - 💬 Ask me about ... anything!
 I love to talk
 - 😻 Fun fact: While I'm coding there's at least a 90% chance that one of my cats is sleeping on my lap